Rig up a simple bucket and rope contraption in your backyard! It will provide hours of open-ended play for toddlers and preschoolers!

 How to make a bucket and rope contraption for your own backyard:

-Simply type a rope to the handle of a bucket.
-Toss the rope up and over the branch of a tree, and tie the loose end of the rope to something at ground level.
+Simply tie a rope to the handle of a bucket.
+Toss the rope up and over the branch of a tree, and secure the loose end of the rope to something at ground level.
 For us it’s either the clothesline pole or the base of the tree.

 The hooligans fill the bucket with whatever treasures they can find: pinecones, sticks, stones, mud, dirt, water, you name it; if it’s not tied down, it’s likely found itself in the bucket at one time or another.